 Jonathan Spak has a degree in Culinary Arts from the prestigious Culinary Institute of America in Hyde Park, NY.
 In addition to his formal education, he has extensive experience as a chef for over fifteen years.
 His food has been enjoyed at restaurants such as The Water Club in New York, NY and West Street Grill and The Boulders Inn both in Litchfield County, CT.
 Natalie has worked in the hospitality industry throughout New England as both a restaurant and conference center manager and pastry chef.
 She always looks forward to spending afternoons joining Jonathan in the kitchen to help prepare the inn's wonderful homemade desserts and breads.

-We have found much happiness over the last five years in making the inn and Fryeburg our home.
+We have found much happiness over the last eight years in making the inn and Fryeburg our home.
 While inn keeping has proven to be a 24/7 endeavor, the abundance of natural beauty and outdoor activities found just steps from our door has reinforced that this is the perfect location for us to live and share with our guests.
 This close proximity allows us to fit in our favorite hobbies including mountain & road biking, skiing, kayaking, fishing, hiking, climbing & snowmobiling while still tending to our inn & restaurant responsibilities.
 One of the highlights of our day is heading just down the road to Weston's or Sherman's farm to pick out the fresh veggies we will be using to create the evening's meal.
 If we are missing on a sunny afternoon for an hour, just walk down the farm road to the white sandy beaches of the Saco River located behind the inn and you will most likely find us having a picnic lunch and a quick swim.
 Maine truly has proven to be "The way life should be" for us!
 We look forward to sharing our favorite places to go and things to do with you.